 Senior School Entrance Examinations

-The Entrance Examination for Year 7 entry in September 2018 will take place on Monday 15 January 2018.
+The Entrance Examination for Year 7 entry in September 2019 will take place in January 2019.

 Format of the morning

 Candidates arrive at approximately 8.30am and take the three papers, English, Mathematics and Verbal Reasoning during the morning with a break for refreshments.
 Staff and students are available throughout the morning to help the candidates who should feel free to ask for help at any time.
 Girls can be collected from 12.30pm onwards.

 - The Mathematics Paper is 45 minutes long.